The-Mayflower-Project/The-Mayflower-Project/README.md

 # The Mayflower Project

-Non-Personal Ancestry/Genealogy Information/Resources Specific to The Mayflower Project.
+"Non-Personal" Ancestry/Genealogy Information/Resources Specific to The Mayflower Project.
 # [***UNDER CONSTRUCTION***]